paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-453-fees.md

 ---
 <a id="section-45301"></a>
 ## § 45301.
 General provisions
-**(a) Schedule of Fees.—** The Administrator shall establish a schedule of new fees, and a collection process for such fees, for the following services provided by the Administration:
+**(a) Schedule of Fees.—** The Administrator of the Federal Aviation Administration shall establish a schedule of new fees, and a collection process for such fees, for the following services provided by the Administration:

 (1) Air traffic control and related services provided to aircraft other than military and civilian aircraft of the United States Government or of a foreign government that neither take off from, nor land in, the United States.